 If you have been arrested for the possession of a pistol, revolver, or other types of firearm without having the required California concealed carry permit, it’s important for you to get in touch with an experienced concealed weapons lawyer.
 The penalties that accompany a conviction on a carrying concealed weapons (CCW) charge are severe in California — they include fines and possible jail time or prison terms.

-At Spolin Law P.C., we have the resources to vigorously protect your freedom and your future.
+Experienced defense attorneys have the resources to vigorously protect your freedom and your future.
 Take an important step toward obtaining a strong legal defense.
-Call us today at (310) 424-5816 or complete our contact form to request a free, no-obligation consultation with a Los Angeles weapons lawyer.
+Contact SPCRC's Recommended Lawyers to request a free, no-obligation consultation with a Los Angeles weapons lawyer.

 “Carrying a Concealed Firearm” in California Defined